SteffenKn/WS2801-PI/Readme.md

 > WARNING: This module is still in early development.

-A simple module to control a ws2801 ledstripe with a pi via SPI.
+A simple module to control a ws2801 led strip with a pi via SPI.

 ## Installation